runekaagaard/php-chano/docs/functions.rst

 ++++++++++

 For performance reasons, Chano changes the values of the current item by reference.
-So if you apply a function to a value, and accesses the same value again, the value is still changed. `deepcopy`_ clones the values in the current item, and rebuilds it after every ``__toString()`` call.
+So if you apply a function to a value, and accesses that same value again, the value is still changed. `deepcopy`_ clones the values in the current item, and rebuilds it after every ``__toString()`` call.